 Namesake Day

-Celebrated on the first Sunday of March, Namesake Day is a holiday that’s designed as a day for people to begin researching the origin of the given and surnames.
-This holiday kicks off International Celebrate Your Name Week and is the perfect way for people to begin their journey of uncovering their own or their families’ personal histories.
+Celebrated on the first Sunday of March, Namesake Day is a holiday designed as a day for people to begin researching the origins of their given and surnames.
+This holiday kicks off International Celebrate Your Name Week and is the perfect opportunity for individuals to start their journey of uncovering their own or their families’ personal histories.

-Even though people have to live with their names every day of their lives, most of them don’t take the time or effort to learn where their names came from.
+Even though people live with their names every day of their lives, most don’t take the time or effort to learn where their names originated.
 Why did their parents give them a particular name?
 Where did their family name come from?
 These are just some of the questions that can be answered on this holiday.

 Observing Namesake Day

-This is the perfect day for people to take the time to find out why their parents gave them their first or middles names and is also the perfect day for people to do a little bit of genealogical research to see if they can’t find out the origins of the family name.
+This is the perfect day for people to take the time to find out why their parents gave them their first or middle names and is also the perfect day for people to do a little bit of genealogical research to see if they can uncover the origins of their family name.

 While they continue looking for the origins of their names, they can also spread the news about this holiday using the hashtag #NamesakeDay online.

-Let everyone know where your name came from and find out where other people’s names come from as well.
-We think that’s the perfect way for people to observe Namesake Day and we hope that everyone finds the answers they’re searching for.
+Let everyone know where your name came from and find out where other people’s names originated as well.
+We think that’s the perfect way for people to observe Namesake Day, and we hope that everyone finds the answers they’re searching for.

 When is it?